 Most of the ingredients that go into homemade blue cheese dressing are pantry staples: sour cream, mayonnaise, fresh garlic, fresh lemon juice, garlic powder, Worcestershire sauce, and black pepper.

-Blue cheese can usually be found in the cheese section at your grocery store, either as a block or crumbled.
+Blue cheese: Found in the cheese section at your grocery store, either as a block or crumbled.
 Using crumbled blue cheese is more convenient, or you can just slice or crumble the block prior to mixing it into the dressing base.
-You can also use English Stilton, Italian Gorgonzola, or French Roquefort for the blue cheese.

 How to make blue cheese dressing